F41zK4r1m/HackTheBox/Authority.md

 ```
 ![image](https://github.com/F41zK4r1m/HackTheBox/assets/87700008/ffba9a9a-1624-4b30-a0a1-bf642f304029)

-Checked for the nameserver & it again revealed the "authority.htb.corp"
+Verified the nameserver, which revealed "authority.htb.corp" as the authoritative server for the domain:

 ```bash
 dig htb.corp any @10.10.11.222 -t NS
 ```